ZurichMedTech/model-intelligence/docs/tutorials/response-surface-modeling-tutorial.md

 !!! info "Model Intelligence: A Paradigm Shift in Simulation Analysis"

     Meta-modeling (or surrogate modeling) represents a transformative approach to understanding complex simulation models.
 By creating simplified mathematical representations of computationally intensive simulations, meta-modeling enables rapid exploration of parameter spaces that would otherwise require thousands of time-consuming simulations.
 This "model intelligence" approach empowers users to gain deeper insights into parameter sensitivities, optimize designs efficiently, quantify uncertainties, and make data-driven decisions with unprecedented speed.
-For bioelectronic applications, where biological variability and design parameters interact in complex ways, meta-modeling transforms raw simulation data into actionable knowledge—revealing relationships between inputs and outcomes that might remain hidden in traditional simulation approaches.
+For bioelectronic applications, where biological variability and design parameters interact in complex ways, meta-modeling transforms raw simulation data into actionable knowledge - revealing relationships between inputs and outcomes that might remain hidden in traditional simulation approaches.
 The techniques you'll learn in this tutorial represent a major advancement in simulation analysis, allowing you to extract maximum value from your models while dramatically reducing computational overhead.

 ## Introduction